onpat/soundcplay/README.md

 How to Convert AY/PT3/Other format to YM?<br>
 use AYEmul<br>

-Also, It has PSG-SCC Register redirection function...<br>
+Also, It has PSG-SCC Register redirection feature...<br>
-set mode to 1 will enable<br>
+set mode 1 will enable<br>